Canvey Railway and Model

 Several times a year, our members give their time freely to help other clubs who support the disadvantaged, and people with special needs, within the community.

-Railway and Model Engineering Club.
+We are the Canvey Railway and Model Engineering Club.

-the ground level track has signalling, points, bridges, turntables, a carriage shed, signal box, and loading bays.
+Additionally, the ground level track has signaling, points, bridges, turntables, a carriage shed, signal box, and loading bays.

 CANVEY ISLAND MINIATURE RAILWAY